himselfv/anidbtool/Release/readme.txt

 ===================
 TLDR: Known files are rehashed fast and ignored.
 If something fails, delete "file.db".

-Anidb tool supports File Cache.
-This feature drastically reduces the number of requests to Anidb and the time spent in hashing if you rehash the files you've hased already.
+Anidb tool supports hash/file state caching.
+This feature dramatically reduces the number of requests to Anidb and the time needed to rehash files you've hashed already.
 With File Cache enabled, Anidb tool will only hash the first chunk (~10Mb) of the file and will not issue any requests to Anidb for files you've already hashed before.

 More specifically, the partial hashing scheme works by hashing only the first chunk of the file (this is called the Lead Hash) and then looking in the File Cache for files with the same Lead Hash.
 If such files are found, their complete hash is taken from the File Cache instead of recalculating it from the scratch.